abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 }
 ```

-Here, we simply just injected the `ISpamDetector` service, which we will create in a minute and use it's `CheckAsync` method to make a spam check before the comment being created or updated.
+Here, we simply just inject the `ISpamDetector` service, which we will create in a minute, and use its `CheckAsync` method to make a spam check before the comment is created or updated.

 Now, we can create the `ISpamDetector` service in the `*.Application.Contracts` project as follows: